Riding the Trend or Protecting Profits | Koninklijke Philips N.V. (PHG)

 Sponsored

-The average price from analysts is $20.93, which is $17.42 above the current price.
 PHG currently public float of 873.34M and currently shorts hold a 0.24% ratio of that float.
-Today, the average trading volume of PHG was 2.32M shares.
+Today, the average trading volume of PHG was 2.49M shares.

 PHG’s Market Performance